UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 **Cross Domain Security Zone (CDSZ)**&nbsp;&nbsp;A UKCloud IaaS service that provides the ability to securely transfer data between our Assured OFFICIAL and Elevated OFFICIAL security domains using CESG-approved cross-domain security patterns and our Secure Remote Access service.

-**Elevated OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides secure access to restricted networks such as PSN Protected, N3 or Janet.
+**Elevated OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides secure access to restricted networks such as PSN Protected, HSCN or Janet.

 **evidence pack**&nbsp;&nbsp;A collection of evidence to prove that a customer-defined solution on the UKCloud platform aligns with all appropriate security measures and risk mitigation, including the 12 PMCs of GPG13.